pyodide/pyodide-blog/content/posts/314-release.md

 Whenever we make binary-incompatible changes, they will now align strictly with upstream Python updates (typically once a year).
 This means you can safely use existing packages built for the same Python version across multiple Pyodide releases.
 We plan to release a new major Pyodide version annually, synchronized with Python updates.

+This first release in the new scheme ships Python 3.14.2 and Emscripten 5.0.3.

 See also: [Pyodide Issue #6084](https://github.com/pyodide/pyodide/issues/6084) for more context.

 ## Standard Library Changes